Symphony-corp/SymphonyCare-config/README.md

-# ih-config
+# Symphonycare-config
 A common configuration module to abstract precedence of config options.

 # about
-ih-config is a lightweight wrapper on top of the [https://github.com/flatiron/nconf](nconf) module, which abstracts access to various configuration stores.
+Symphonycare-config is a lightweight wrapper on top of the [https://github.com/flatiron/nconf](nconf) module, which abstracts access to various configuration stores.
 Configuration data may come from files, machine environment variables, or the node command line.

 # usage
 * require the module

 ````
-var config = require('ih-config');
+var config = require('Symphonycare-config');
 ````

 * get a config value